fmelpignano/pokemon_challenge/README.md

 The following sections will also focus on high level flow and technical choices performed.

+## Requirements
+The best way to see the project working is to use [Quarkus Environment repository](https://github.com/fmelpignano/QuarkusEnvironment).

+All the steps to ensure a smooth development experience have been automated in its provision.sh script.

+If for any reason this would be of your preference, consider the following requirements:
+* OpenJDK 1.8
+* MVN 3.6.3
+* Docker CE 19.03.13 (if willing to build an image)

 ## Why Quarkus ?

 Because it is a framework on which I would like to gather some knowledge for different reasons:
 - optimized for the cloud environment
 - native mode (decrease start time and memory footprint)
 - plugin mechanism to "easily" enable features (fault tolerance, observability, etc.)
+- easy to generate docker images

 Last but not least it has been an opportunity to practice with a CDI framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .